mitodl/mitx-grading-library/docs/README.md

 Plugins
 -------

 Any .py file stored in the `plugins` folder will be automatically loaded.
-All variables in the __all__ list will be made available when doing `from graders import *`.
+All variables in the __all__ list will be made available when doing `from mitxgraders import *`.
 See `template.py` for an example.

 You can define custom grading classes in your plugin.
 We recommend copying the code from `stringgrader.py`, renaming the class, and building a simple plugin based on `StringGrader` to familiarize yourself with building a plugin.